oblio360/hearthstone-blog/_posts/06-10-2015-hearthstone-workshop.md

 ---
 layout: post
 title: "Why doesn't Hearthstone have a workshop?"
+ tags: [ opinion ]
 ---

 Every player that loves Hearthstone wants to see the game thrive.
 He wants to play the game a lot, now and in the